 - You are expected to attend all classes, arrive on time, and stay for the entire class. - When you come into class, you will sign in on a spreadsheet at the front of the class.
-The spreadsheet will keep a running total of how many days you are late, and how many days you are absent. - If you are absent on the first day, or twice during the first week, I will drop you from the class, unless you have contacted me beforehand. - The only other circumstance under which I will drop or withdraw students myself is disruptive classroom behavior (see below).
+The spreadsheet will keep a running total of how many days you are late, and how many days you are absent. - If you are absent on the first day, or twice during the first week, I will drop you from the class, unless you have contacted me beforehand. - If you are absent more than 5 times or late more than 7 times (by even 1 second according to the spreadsheet) before the end of the 7th week, you will be withdrawn from the class.
+Excused lates and absences for serious issues must be accompanied by documentation (eg. accident, medical or police report).
+However, you will not be withdrawn if you score more than 75% on every midterm. - The only other circumstance under which I will drop or withdraw students myself is disruptive classroom behavior (see below).
 If you do not want to stay beyond the 8th week, you must officially withdraw from the class at Admissions and Records before the end of the 8th week.
 If you stop attending and do not officially withdraw yourself, you will receive an F for the course. - If you are not present during any part of any lecture, you are responsible for getting all lecture notes, homework assignments, handouts and announcements missed.
 You should arrange to get these from your fellow classmates.
 (I will not repeat lectures, during office hours or at any other time.)